 Panorama section, Berlin International Film Festival 2012

 Respect heaven and earth.
 Fear spirits and gods.
-Recalling Hill of No Return, Wang Toon has a pair of brothers as his protagonists again, and they have gone up a hill to make a wish…
+Recalling the “Trilogy of Modern Taiwan”, Wang Toon has a pair of brothers as his protagonists again, and they have gone up a hill to make a wish…

 A story of the past blowing in the wind